...

 Muscle Weakness and Atrophy

-Sciatica can cause the muscles in your leg to become weak over time.
+When the sciatic nerves are affected, your muscles also take a hit.
+This can cause the muscles in your leg to become weak over time.
 If left untreated, this weakness can lead to atrophy, where the muscles start to shrink and lose strength.
 This can make daily tasks, like walking or lifting, much more difficult.

 Chronic Pain and Mental Health

 Living with ongoing pain is hard on the body, but it’s also tough on the mind.
+People dealing with chronic pain from untreated sciatica often experience anxiety, stress, and even depression.

 The constant discomfort can make it hard to focus, enjoy activities, or get a good night’s sleep, which only worsens mental health issues.